 We have described a new machine translation architecture aimed at fast development of machine translation systems for assimilation purposes where breadth of coverage and the production of a functional system early in the project are of paramount importance.
-This architecture is used in several machine translation projects at CRL:
+This architecture has been and is being used in several machine translation projects at CRL:

-- In the Corelli project itself, for Korean and Serbo-Croatian; - In the Shiraz project, for Persian; - In the Expedition project, for Turkish and two other 'low-density' languages; - In the MINDS project, for porting the Temple Spanish, Japanese and Russian system to the new architecture.
+- In the Corelli project itself, for Korean and Serbo-Croatian; - In the Shiraz project, for Persian; - In the Expedition project; - In the MINDS project, for porting the Temple Spanish, Japanese and Russian system to the new architecture.

-Although this architecture is still under development at the time of writing, several major components have already been implemented, allowing to proceed with the development of the dictionaries and the morphology.
+Although this architecture is still under development at the time of writing, the major components of the system have already been implemented and used to develop a complete Persian-English MT system at the level of reordering with a small team of lexicographers and one year of a computational linguist.